Balanced Academic Growth

 AI-oriented exposure begins from Class VI through guided research, speaking support, summarization, and responsible tool usage.
 The focus is foundation and future readiness, not early pressure.

-The school aims to integrate future-ready exposure within the academic environment wherever possible.
-Parents can confirm the latest year-wise inclusions and any optional activity details with the admissions office.
+The school aims to integrate foundation-level future-ready exposure within the academic environment wherever possible, including JEE/NEET foundation preparation awareness, AI learning, Olympiad-style thinking, government-exam awareness, and talent development.
+Parents can confirm the latest year-wise inclusions and optional activity details with the admissions office.

 Will this affect board preparation?